octobercms/october/CONTRIBUTING.md

-# Contributing to OctoberCMS
+# Contributing to October

 Thank you for your contributions!

-## Reporting a bug with OctoberCMS
+## Reporting a bug with October

 **Please don't use the main GitHub for reporting bugs with plugins.** If you have found a bug in a plugin, the best place to report it is with the [plugin author](http://octobercms.com/plugins).